cyndicatelabs/gobypasser/README.md

 A go utility to bypass URL 403 errors.
 Can easily be extended to include extra checks by modifying the `_bypassess.go` files.

+## Installation

+* If you have go compiler installed: `go install github.com/cyndicatelabs/gobypasser@latest` - This will also update the tool.
+* If not - `git clone https://github.com/cyndicatelabs/gobypasser ; cd gobypasser ; go build .`

 ## Usage

 ```